 - Other Emergency Vaccines: Part B also covers vaccines required after an injury or exposure to a disease, such as tetanus shots after a cut or rabies vaccines after an animal bite.

 Note: The Hepatitis B vaccine is only covered under Part B for high-risk individuals.
 Part D may cover the vaccine for low to moderate-risk individuals.
-Even if the vaccine is covered, the administration of it may not be, so check with your plan and health care provider before proceeding to make sure you are aware of any possible associated costs.
+Even if the vaccine is covered, administering it may not be.
+So, check with your plan and healthcare provider before proceeding to ensure you know of any associated costs.

 Medicare Part D